JaMugen/IS601_P1/README.md

 ---

-# 8. Eviroment configuration
+# 8. Environment configuration

-To change calculator default configurations setup an enviroment file.
-The enviroment file is called .env.
+To change calculator default configurations setup an environment file.
+The environment file is called .env.
 Values that can be set are shown in the following example.

 ```env
 # Location of the calculator directory.